jollyoldsaintnixon/goodPlays/README.md

  * Backend views were rendered via jbuilder
  * Embedded Ruby tags were used to augment the root html folder
  * The front end was written in JavaScript mostly with the React and Redux libraries
- * jQuery was used for its built in authentication and for AJAX requests
+ * jQuery was used for its built-in authentication and for AJAX requests
  * The presentation was designed with SCSS
  * Each component could access the React's store through React Redux's Provider
  * Each component had access to front-end routing features through React Router Dom